Sports in Florida: Miami

-Miami's five major professional sports franchises are the Miami Dolphins of the National Football League (NFL), the Miami Heat of the National Basketball Association (NBA), the Miami Marlins of Major League Baseball (MLB), and the Florida Panthers of the National Hockey League (NHL), as well as Inter Miami CF, the Major League Soccer (MLS) expansion team led by David Beckham.
-Miami's major sports teams have won two Super Bowls, three NBA Finals, and two World Series.
+Miami's five major professional sports franchises are the Miami Dolphins of the National Football League (NFL), the Miami Heat of the National Basketball Association (NBA), the Miami Marlins of Major League Baseball (MLB), and the Florida Panthers of the National Hockey League (NHL), as well as Inter Miami CF, the Major League Soccer (MLS) expansion team headed by David Beckham.
+Miami's major sports teams have won two Super Bowls, three NBA Finals, two World Series, and two Stanley Cups.

-The Miami area also has three NCAA Division I teams: the FIU Panthers in Miami, Florida Atlantic Owls in Boca Raton, and the Miami Hurricanes in Coral Gables.
+The Miami area also has three NCAA Division I teams: the FIU Panthers in unincorporated Miami-Dade County (with a Miami mailing address), Florida Atlantic Owls in Boca Raton, and the Miami Hurricanes in Coral Gables (with football sharing the Dolphins' stadium in Miami Gardens).

 The Miami area was previously represented by the Miami Toros / Ft.
 Lauderdale Strikers franchise in the original North American Soccer League (NASL) from 1972 to 1983; the Miami Fusion in Major League Soccer from 1998 to 2001; the Miami Floridians in the American Basketball Association (ABA) from 1968 to 1972; and the Miami Sol who played at the Women's National Basketball Association (WNBA) from 2000 to 2002.

 Tampa Bay

-Tampa Bay is represented by three major sports teams: the Tampa Bay Buccaneers of the National Football League, the Tampa Bay Lightning of the National Hockey League, and the Tampa Bay Rays of Major League Baseball, but is also home to USL Championship's Tampa Bay Rowdies and the Tampa Bay Vipers of the XFL.
+Tampa Bay is represented by three sports teams in the four major leagues: the Tampa Bay Buccaneers of the National Football League, the Tampa Bay Lightning of the National Hockey League, and the Tampa Bay Rays of Major League Baseball.
 Tampa's major sports teams have won two Super Bowls and three Stanley Cups.
+Tampa is also home to USL Championship's Tampa Bay Rowdies and the USL Super League's Tampa Bay Sun.

 The Tampa Bay area is also home to four Minor League Baseball teams: the Bradenton Marauders, Clearwater Threshers, Dunedin Blue Jays, and Tampa Tarpons.
 The South Florida Bulls are Tampa's only Division I college team, though the area has several Division II teams, most notably the Tampa Spartans.

 Tampa was previously the home of two professional soccer franchises: the Tampa Bay Rowdies in the original North American Soccer League (NASL), and the Tampa Bay Mutiny of Major League Soccer (MLS).